vikashplus/puppet/vive/README.md

 # Vive C driver

+## Build
+1. Open VS2015 x64 Native Tools Command Prompt
+2. Make sure environment variable "MUJOCOPATH" exists, and is correct, using the command "SET MUJOCOPATH"
+3. Use "nmake" to build the project and "nmake clean" to clean the project

 ## usage
-From terminal type "mjvive.exe <model_xml_withPath> <log_filename>" to run the compiled executable. <log_filename> is optional for dumping logs.
+Use "mjvive.exe <model_xml_withPath> <log_filename>" to run the compiled executable. <log_filename> is optional for dumping logs.
 Logs are dumped in mujoco's .mjl format.
 Refer [Mujoco documenation](http://www.mujoco.org/book/haptix.html#uiRecord) for details.

 ## Requirement
 Vive headset and a minimum of one active controller